 Luxemburgish Public transport ?
 Buses, that’s all !

 In Luxembourg there are no metro, no trains nor mini buses that are so typical for Moscow.
-There are no trolley buses or tramways.
+There are no trolley buses.
 In luxembourg, the main city public transport is the bus.
 For me this was a real surprise and it looks really odd and curious- especially when I saw that buses have a schedule exact to the minute.
 What is most amazing is that buses actually following this schedule!

 The little size of the city of Luxembourg